 When choosing an antidepressant, your doctor takes into account your symptoms, any health problems, other medications you take and what has worked for you in the past.

 Typically it takes several weeks or longer before an antidepressant is fully effective and for initial side effects to ease up.
-You may need to try several antidepressants before you find the right one, but hang in there.
-With patience, you and your doctor can find a medication that works well for you.
+Your doctor may recommend dose adjustments or different antidepressants, but with patience, you and your doctor can find a medication that works well for you.